ajdruff/mod-wp/README.md

 **Table 'dbname.wp_options' doesn't exist'**

 This occurred intermittently during testing when reinstall=true.
-The only way that appeared to fix it was to delete wp-config.php, replace it with a copy of config-sample.php with database values replaced for correct connection credentials, and rerun setup with $config[ 'wpDownload' ] = false and $config[ 'wpConfig' ] = false.
-Once it works, re-run it again with wpConfig enabled so you can get back your configuration.
+The only way that appeared to fix it was to delete wp-config.php, replace it with a copy of config-sample.php with database values replaced for correct connection credentials, and rerun setup with `install_switches:wpDownload` = false and `install_switches:wpConfig` = false.
+Once it works, re-run it again with `install_switches:wpConfig` = true so you can get back your configuration.
 Not sure why this fixes it, it may have something to do with permissions on wp-config.php.

 **Fatal error: Uncaught exception 'ErrorException' with message Directory not empty**